+Computing full gradients can be computationally expensive for certain large-scale datasets.
+To address this, we propose an online version of our approach that eliminates the need for full gradient computation in the outer loop.
+Instead, we approximate the full gradient using the historical average of snapshot models.
+The adjustment with Algorithm~\ref{alg:VRADAM} is in the updates of $g_k^{(t)}$ where we have $\frac{1}{k} \sum_{l=1}^k \nabla F^{\BB_l^{(t)}}(\widetilde w_t)$ replacing the full gradient $\nabla F(\widetilde w_t)$.
+We also provide two options: (A) and (B) with regard to the update of Adam states.
+In the appendix, we provide a theoretical analysis that recommends option A, the resetting option.

-In the previous section we show the advantage of resetting of the ADAM states every outer iteration over not doing so by comparing the values of the objectives in the two options.
+In the previous section we show the advantage of resetting of the Adam states every outer iteration over not doing so by comparing the values of the objectives in the two options.
 In this section, we provide a convergence proof of the resetting option of VRADAM.
-Similar to Assumption \ref{assmpt:Basic} we make under the general ADAM framework, we make the following specific assumptions for the convergence proof of VRADAM. \begin{assumption} The loss functions $f_1(w),\ldots,f_N(w)$ satisfy the following conditions. \begin{enumerate} \item There exists a constant $0<L<+\infty$, such that for any $n=1,\ldots,N$ and $w,\bar w\in\RR^d$, we have $\|\nabla f_n(w) -\nabla f_n(\bar w)\|_2 \leq L\|w-\bar w\|_2$. \item There exists a constant $0<G<+\infty$, such that for any $n=1,\ldots,N$ and $w\in\RR^d$, we have $\|\nabla f_n(w)\|_2\leq G$. \end{enumerate} \end{assumption} We show the convergence result of VRADAM for strongly convex functions first. \begin{theorem} Let Assumption \ref{assmpt:VRADAM} be satisfied and assume that $F(w)$ is strongly convex with parameter $c$, and let $F^*$ be the unique minimum of $F$.
-Let $\alpha_t = \alpha/t$ and we require $C_2 = 2c(1-\beta_1)/\sqrt{9G^2 + \epsilon}< 1/\alpha m$.
-Then for any initial point $w_1$, Algorithm \ref{alg:VRADAM} with Option A satisfies $ F(\widetilde w_T) - F^* \leq \OO\left( T^{-C_2m\alpha}\right)$ almost surely. \end{theorem} We remark that the requirement $C_2 m \alpha < 1$ can be satisfied by properly selected $\alpha$ and $\beta_1$.
-Specifically, when $\beta_1$ is close to $1$ and $\alpha$ is small, the assumption is more likely to be satisfied.
-The proof starts by bounding the update of the objective function in one iterate and then applies strong convexity.
+We show the convergence results of Adam for strongly convex and non-convex loss functions.